Six6stRINgs/MNIST_with_PyQt5/README.md

 An assignment for my school course software engineering.

 This is a simple system that allows users to upload a digital picture and then classify it using a neural network.
-The system is built using Python and PyQt5.
+The GUI system is built using PyQt5.
 The neural network is built using PyTorch and is trained on the MNIST dataset.

 Training hyperparameters and models are customizable.